vespinola/attentive-ios-sdk/README.md

 ## License

-attentive-mobile-sdk is available under the MIT license.
+attentive-ios-sdk is available under the MIT license.
 See the LICENSE file for more info.